Skip to Content

 a screenshot of the facebook group Salmon River fishing reports

-For one thing, it provides you with up-to-date catches, reports, weather conditions, and authentic experiences by other anglers.
+This Facebook page provides up-to-date catches, reports, weather conditions, and authentic experiences from both SR anglers and guides.

-They literally go fishing on the Salmon River, catch their fish, and then share their reports, images, and impressions on Facebook.
+They fish the river, catch their fish, and then share their reports, images, and impressions on Facebook.

-It doesn’t get much more natural and accurate than that!
+It doesn’t get much more authentic and accurate than that!

 Related Articles